-When you want to build a new Google Workspace add-on, follow this general procedure:
+When you want to build a new Google Workspace Add-on, follow this general procedure:

-- Design your add-on appearance and behavior.
+- Design your add-on's appearance and behavior.

-- Configure the add-on project manifest.
+- Configure the add-on's project manifest or deployment resource.

 - Verify your add-on's OAuth scopes.